 - Loss of Earnings & Work Capacity.
 This claim covers the wages you lost in your recovery period and the earning you lost due to your inability to work at maximum capacity if you have a permanent injury.

 - Pain and Suffering.
-You may be entitled to this type of compensation if your accident led to significant emotional or psychological trauma.
+You might be entitled to this type of compensation if your accident led to significant emotional or psychological trauma.

 Miami car accident attorney Sean M. Cleary has a successful track record of handling high-profile cases, is consistent, and has decades of experience.
-If you've been injured in a head-on collision, do not hesitate to contact our law office today.
-Whether you speak English or Spanish, we will be happy to evaluate your case and fight for the compensation you deserve.
+Do not hesitate to contact us today for a free case evaluation.